 Richard Derr, staying at the Gorham Hotel in New York while he was appearing on stage on Broadway, was sent the script for When Worlds Collide, by his agent Maynard Morris.
 Derr was not a fan of science fiction, he equated it with "Flash Gordon, little green men from Mars, ray guns, and flying saucers."
 He liked the script and, in the end, practical considerations took over and he committed to the role.
 The pay was good, the shooting schedule was a short one (four weeks), and he could be back in New York by the third week in January.
 "He wouldn't miss anything really important".
 It was a good decision.
 When Worlds Collide made Richard Derr a star, albeit a shooting one - and soon he was starring in the play Dial M For Murder, (1952-54) which ran for a year and half.

-In the 50s he had numerous TV-roles and once played Ellery Queen in the TV-episode "Confidential Agent" (8-27-52) of The Adventures of Ellery Queen as replacement for the lead, Lee Bowman who was on vacation...
+In the 50s he had numerous TV roles (The Silver Theatre, Ford Theatre, Kraft Television Theatre, Studio One, Playhouse 90 and U.S. Steel Hour) and once played Ellery Queen in the TV episode "Confidential Agent" (8-27-52) of The Adventures of Ellery Queen as a replacement for the lead, Lee Bowman who was on vacation...

 Above left: Richard Derr opposite Richard Gere in American